KarthikNair45/text_extraction/README.md

 1. Download and install Tesseract.
 Also make sure to add it to the PATH variable to access in the terminal.
 You can follow a tutorial on youtube.
 2. Install all the required packages for running the project using `pip install -r requirements.txt`
+3. Create an account in google developers and create a Gemini API key.
+After that set it as an environment variable in your system under the name `GEMINI_API_KEY`.
-3. Run the project using `python route.py`
+4. Run the project using `python route.py`